sethcwhiting/react-native-gravityform/readme.md

 [![Version](https://img.shields.io/npm/v/react-native-gravityform.svg)](https://www.npmjs.com/package/react-native-gravityform)

-This module includes a react native component for dropping Gravity Forms from your headless Wordpress into your native applications.
+This module includes a react native component for dropping Gravity Forms from your Wordpress site into your native applications.

 The package is both **Android** and **iOS** compatible.